quoctruong/PowerShellTutorialPrototype/README.md

 # Create a new tutorial

-To create a new tutorial, run `New-Tutorial <TutorialName>`
+To create a new tutorial, run `New-Tutorial <TutorialName>`.
+This will create a folder with the structure `<TutorialName>\Tutorial\<TutorialName>.TutorialData.psd1` in the current directory.
+If you want to place this folder elsewhere, simply add `-Destination <Location>`.
+For example, if I want to place it in my module directory, I will run
+`New-Tutorial <TutorialName> -Destination "C:\Program Files\WindowsPowerShell\Modules"`

-To add a tutorial to an existing module, run `Add-Tutorial <ModuleName>`
+To add a tutorial to an existing module, run `Add-Tutorial <ModuleName>`.
+This will create a Tutorial folder with the structure `Tutorial\<ModuleName>.TutorialData.psd1` under the directory of the module.

-After that, a data file that contains the Tutorial information will be opened in the ISE.
+You can edit a tutorial by editing the `<TutorialName>.TutorialData.psd1` that is created.

 The data file contains a hashtable with 2 keys: TutorialCommands and TutorialData.